 - Some Committee members had concerns about the specifications, specifically the lack of exclusion related to patients who may need transfusions due to acute gastrointestinal bleeds, trauma, or other unplanned surgery. - Developers provided results of reliability testing of the performance measure score using Medicare claims data from 2011-2014 at the facility level of analysis.
 Inter-unit reliability (IUR) was estimated using a bootstrap approach, which uses a resampling scheme to estimate the within-facility variation that cannot be directly estimated by a one-way analysis of variance.
 IURs had a range of 0.60-0.66 across the years 2011, 2012, 2013 and 2014, indicating that around two-thirds of the variation in the one-year STrR can be attributed to the between-facility differences and one-third to within-facility variation.
-Committee members noted that when stratified by facility size, larger facilities have greater IUR.
-The Committee agreed that the testing results demonstrate moderate reliability. - To demonstrate validity of the performance measure score, developers used Poisson regression models to measure the association between STrR and other facility level outcomes, Standardized Mortality Ratio (SMR, NQF #0369) and Standardized Hospitalization Ratio (SHR, NQF 1463).
+Committee members noted that when stratified by facility size, the measure has higher IUR in larger dialysis facilities and lower IUR in smaller facilities.
+While some concern was expressed over the lower reliability for small facilities, the Committee generally agreed that the testing results demonstrate moderate reliability. - To demonstrate validity of the performance measure score, developers used Poisson regression models to measure the association between STrR and other facility level outcomes, Standardized Mortality Ratio (SMR, NQF #0369) and Standardized Hospitalization Ratio (SHR, NQF 1463).
 The results from the Poisson model indicated that the StrR tertiles were significantly associated with both SMR and SHR.
 The developer also noted that a similar analysis was performed to compare StTR scores with facility-achieved hemoglobin levels; the analysis found that the percentage of patients with hemoglobin greater than 10 was positively associated with risk of transfusion. - In addition, face validity was demonstrated, including a statement from the developers that six out of the six voting members of CMS's 2012 Technical Expert Panel voted to recommend the development of a facility-level standardized transfusion average.
 Overall, the Committee agreed that the testing results demonstrate moderate validity.